 I love it when I finish something.
 It makes me want to go and finish other somethings!
-And this week I finished two somethings - Dan's viking pants, and the inkle woven criss cross leg wrap thingy that I mentioned back here.
+And this week I finished two somethings - Dan's viking pants, and the inkle woven criss cross leg wrap thingy that I mentioned

-But before I get to that, when I left you here I had just finished inserting the crotch gusset using french seams and was sewing up the lower leg pieces.
+here I had just finished inserting the crotch gusset using french seams and was sewing up the lower leg pieces.
 After that, I used the machine (on the widest stitch setting) to sew two straight rows of stitching 1/2 cm apart along the bottom of each upper leg section without reversing at each end.
 Then I held the bobbin threads (these were on the bottom when the fabric was on the machine) firmly in one hand, and used my other hand to squash the fabric up in the other direction.
 You have to do it a little bit at a time but you can gather up very large amounts of fabric into very gathered small lengths.
 Once it was gathered up to roughly the right size, I took the lower leg piece and slipped it over my gathered loop like so, with right sides together.

-My god I can't draw
+My god I can't draw |

 Here I adjusted the gathering threads for the last time to make sure the two pieces fit nicely together, then tied them together to secure.
 Pin the upper and lower leg sections together and sew.
 A free arm sewing machine makes this really easy, but it can be done on a regular machine too as long as you are always stitching the 'bottom' of the tube, with the 'top' above and to the left of the presser foot.
 You just have to keep adjusting your fabric.